mscroggs/clopenmicnight/events.md

 title: "Events"
 ---

-The first Clopen Mic Night will take place on Thursday 26th August at 8-9pm (BST).
+The first Clopen Mic Night took place on Thursday 26th August at 8-9pm (BST).
-You can view the show live on YouTube at [youtu.be/HHTf2SCR8jE](https://youtu.be/HHTf2SCR8jE).
+You can (for a limited time) view a recording of the show on YouTube at [youtu.be/HHTf2SCR8jE](https://youtu.be/HHTf2SCR8jE).

-The show is free to watch, but we support our performers and pay our behind-the-scenes team for their work, so if you'd like to make a contribution - for example, as much as you'd pay for a ticket to a show - you can do so at any time by visiting [ko-fi.com/clopenmicnight](https://ko-fi.com/clopenmicnight) or
+The show was free to watch, but we support our performers and pay our behind-the-scenes team for their work, so if you'd like to make a contribution - for example, as much as you'd pay for a ticket to a show - you can do so at any time by visiting [ko-fi.com/clopenmicnight](https://ko-fi.com/clopenmicnight) or